 Around 6 PM I met Dr. Eleni Skouta at the marina café and we were soon joined by her husband Dr. Stamatis Skoutas.
 The Skoutas are neighbors from Kalami and Stamatis is a fellow sailor.
 Eleni thinks that she and her environmental organization may be of help with the sewage pollution problem.
 I promised to write her a brief description of the problem and its history and e-mail it to her along with some photographs.

 I contemplated departing for SW Chios tonight but I was too tired.
 Instead I went to the marvelous outdoor movie Cine Rex in the village of Vourliotes.
 The movie is in a nicely planted yard decorated with old agricultural implements.
 It has tables with armchairs around them.
 You can buy beer and other drinks and take them to your table.
 Before the performance a very tall young girl comes around and takes orders for a pizza.
 During the first part of the show (there is at least one intermission) the pizza that you had ordered is brought to your table.
 Then, at the intermission the girl and the owner, Mr. Orestes, comes and collects the 7 € per pizza price.
 After the intermission on the second showing, Mr. Orestes and his father bring you loukoumades - λουκουμάδες (fried “donuts” with honey).
 These are on the house.
 The film shown was Pirates of the Caribbean.

 I woke up around 5 AM, not having slept very well.
-I had a cup of coffee and prepared for departure: I collected the water hose and the shore power cord, replaced the heavy lines with springs at the bow with a temporary doubled line, took in and secured the passarella, etc.
+I had a cup of coffee and prepared for departure: I collected the water hose and the shore power cord, replaced the heavy lines with springs at the bow with a temporary doubled line, took them in and secured the passarella, etc.